kimdanny/blog/_posts/database/2019-10-05-Introduction.md

 data comprises entities, attributes and relationships of an information.

 Actually, what is more important is DBMS, because it is what enables users to interact with DB, and it is what provides controlled access to the DB.
+DBMS supports
-DBMS supports 1) _Data Language (SQL)_ 2) _security system_ 3) _data integrity system_ 4) _concurrency control system_ 5) _recovery control system_ and 6) a _user-accessible catalog_.
+1) _Data Language (SQL)_
+2) _security system_
+3) _data integrity system_
+4) _concurrency control system_
+5) _recovery control system_ and
+6) a _user-accessible catalog_
-(What I found interesting was its concurrency control system.
+(What I found particularly interesting was its concurrency control system.
 We are making a software that should be embedded in a large corporations, so many users i.e. employees have to access the data at the same time.
 It would be no good if users queue up for accessing the DB every time).

 Hence, by employing DBMS, you have a full control of data redundancy, consistency, sharing, integrity, security.